mhpi/mhpi.github.io/README.md

 # HydroDL Website

-This is the repo that stores the mkdocs yaml file to create our website.
-GitHub CI integration has been set up to deploy the website on a `git push`, or from a web-browser push to `main`
+This is the repo that stores the zensical config (`mkdocs.yml`) used to build our website.
+GitHub CI integration has been set up to deploy the website on a `git push`, or from a web-browser push to `main`.

 **NOTE:** When you are pushing to this project, please give a good commit name that you understand, then verify that the build worked in the `actions` panel of the repo.
 The CI push will have the same name as the commit that you wrote.

 ## How to add Coding Project to the Code Panel:

-1. Add your future page to the `mkdocs.yml` config file
+1. Add your future page to the `mkdocs.yml` config file (zensical reads this file)
 - Open the `mkdocs.yml` file
 - Scroll down to `nav:`
 - Following the format on the page, add your page underneath the `- Code:` tab